 Imagining the future of the Wadden Sea

-Lindbjergskolen Herning (Denmark) Students expressed their concern for the future of the Wadden Sea by painting different possible scenarios for … Learn more …
+Students expressed their concern for the future of the Wadden Sea and painted potential scenarios for its development. … Learn more …

 An educational project by the Institute Heritage Studies and the German Commission for UNESCO for young people

-Lindbjergskolen Herning (Denmark) Students expressed their concern for the future of the Wadden Sea by painting different possible scenarios for … Learn more …
+Students expressed their concern for the future of the Wadden Sea and painted potential scenarios for its development. … Learn more …

-Students reported on the effects of climate change on World Heritage sites such as the Erzgebirge/ Krušnohoří Mining Region and … Learn more …
+Students reported on the effects of climate change on World Heritage sites such as the “Erzgebirge/Krušnohoří Mining Region” and the “Palaces and Parks of Potsdam and Berlin”. … Learn more …

-A group of older students produced an audio play that is explicitly aimed at a young audience and emphasises the … Learn more …
+A group of older students produced a radio play that is explicitly aimed at a young audience and emphasises the urgency of taking action. … Learn more …

 How young people can become active in World Heritage and climate protection was shown at the final conference of “Young Climate Action for World Heritage” from 01.-03.11.2023 at the World Heritage Site “Palaces and Parks of Potsdam and Berlin”.